 Location.
-35° 8.403′ N, 81° 23.059′ W. Marker is in Blacksburg, South Carolina, in Cherokee County.
-Memorial can be reached from Battleground Road (State Highway 705) 0.6 miles east of Piedmont Road, on the left when traveling east.
-Exit rear of Visitor Center and walk along paved path for 0.4 miles northwest to reach the marker.
+35° 8.508′ N, 81° 23.334′ W. Marker is in Blacksburg, South Carolina, in Cherokee County.
+Marker is on Park Road.
 Touch for map.
-Marker is at or near this postal address: 2625 Park Road, Blacksburg SC 29702, United States of America.
+Marker is in this post office area: Blacksburg SC 29702, United States of America.
 Touch for directions.

 Also see . . .

-3. Kings Mountain National Military Park, Historic Resource Study, National Park Service.
+2. Kings Mountain National Military Park, National Park Service.
 (Submitted on September 9, 2019.)

 Credits.
 This page was last revised on September 10, 2019.
-This page originally submitted on August 14, 2019.
-This page has been viewed 132 times since then.
-Photos: 1, 2. submitted on August 14, 2019. • Bernard Fisher was the editor who published this page.
+It was originally submitted on December 24, 2012, by Don Morfe of Baltimore, Maryland.
+This page has been viewed 488 times since then and 13 times this year.
+Photos: 1, 2, 3. submitted on December 24, 2012, by Don Morfe of Baltimore, Maryland. • Craig Swain was the editor who published this page.